 There is a very active discussion about exactly what it is that makes CBD so special.
 CBD may help with:

 A 2015 University of Miami study looked into the effect CBD had on different forms of chronic pain.
 It found that, in the eyes of researchers, CBD was a more efficacious painkiller than many prescription drugs.
+For instance, those who have troublesome muscle pain might want to consider using CBD cream 3000mg for immediate pain relief.
 So, there is an argument to be made that CBD is not only safe, but also significantly more effective than other medicines.
 But the question remains: do you really need the THC, or can you find a better alternative?
 Another question is whether CBD actually is an effective pain reliever, and the answers to these questions are still not totally clear.
 The same University of Miami study found that CBD was effective against chronic pain, but the same could not be said for acute pain.
 Some research suggests that CBD can be an effective painkiller in terms of relieving acute pain, but it’s unclear if it is more effective than other pain relievers.
 Consult experts such as Canna Doctors of America before taking one.